What is Diffuse Intrinsic Pontine Glioma?

 DIPG is often diagnosed by a child’s symptoms along with a picture of their brain using magnetic resonance imaging (MRI).
 The location, appearance and symptoms of the tumor usually identify it as DIPG.
-A biopsy, or surgery to remove a piece of the tumor, may be performed if a child’s symptoms and the MRI images are not clear-cut.
-The doctor may also use a small section of the tumor to help them plan the most effective treatment.
+A biopsy, or surgery to remove a piece of the tumor, may be performed to provide confirmation of diagnosis.

 Treatment options for DIPG are limited.
-The tumors cannot be entirely removed because they grow alongside and in between normal cells in the brainstem that control essential functions.
-Radiation helps shrink the tumor, but it cannot make the tumor go away permanently.
+The tumors cannot be entirely removed because they grow alongside and in between normal cells that control essential functions.
+Radiation can help shrink the tumor, but it cannot make the tumor go away permanently.
 There are some medical options that may also slow tumor growth and the possibility of enrollment on a clinical trial.

-Researchers continue to look for medicines that will help stop or slow DIPG.
+Research continues on finding new medications to help stop or slow the growth of DIPG.
 So far, because it is hard to get the medicine across the blood-brain barrier, none of them has worked very well.

 Our Treatment Team